What Health Teachers Can Learn From "13 Reasons Why"

-Editor's note: The hit Netflix show, 13 Reasons Why, has both teens and adults talking right now, and since the show was just renewed for a second season, it's likely these discussions won't be going away anytime soon.
+Editor's note: The hit Netflix show, 13 Reasons Why, has both teens and adults talking right now, and since the show was renewed for a second season set to premiere in 2018, it's likely these discussions won't be going away anytime soon.
 Choices teacher-adviser Amy Lauren Smith—a sixth to eighth grade health teacher at the Shanghai American School in Shanghai, China, and the brilliant mind behind our Teacher's Guide each month—explores what she learned from the show and what you need to know if it comes up in class.

 By now, we've all heard about 13 Reasons Why.
 A large number of teens have watched it, and an even larger number of adults are concerned.
 In fact, this new drama depicting teen suicide has garnered warnings from school psychologists, district administrators, and government officials alike.